 Meet the Surefoot team

-Gazelle’s recent writing includes her fictional short story ‘Pigsty’ and a short story in two parts for Scottish Communities Climate Action Network, ‘The Egg Hunters - Part 1’ and ‘The Egg Hunters - Part 2’ Gazelle also works part-time as climate change coordinator for Glasgow Council for the Voluntary Sector.
+Gazelle’s writing includes her flash fiction story Pigsty and the short story 'The Egg Hunters' (part 1 and part 2) for Scottish Communities Climate Action Network.
+See more about her writings on www.gazelletext.com Gazelle also works part-time as climate change coordinator for Glasgow Council for the Voluntary Sector.

 Noble Ox attracts clients from the cultural to conservation, environmental and renewable energy sectors.
 In 2012, Pamela Candea commissioned Noble Ox to help define and differentiate her good idea and bring the concept to life.
 The result?
 The Surefoot Effect.